sgGoel/cs262-dproj2/README.md

 Allows us to rigorously determine that our Lamport Clock equations are implemented as specified.

 # Discussion
-#drawback of our design: n machines --> 3n^2 sockets
+We started by drawing out the theory behind the logical clock on an iPad and then brainstorming a networking stack.
+We originally considered using HTTP requests.

+Design Notes:
+A drawback of our design is n machines $\rightarrow$ $3n^2$ sockets.
+In general, I dislike anything which goes like $n^2$.
-#tf design had producer and consumer threads (good modular design), and a global variable (we scrap this)
+The tf's design had producer and consumer threads (we keep this), and a global variable (we scrap this).

-#seems uncouth to model a distributed system w a global variable?
+- We prefer to model the distributed system without a global variable, understanding however that the design choice involving a global variable is OK.

+It would be really exciting to have the vector clock and history slice functionality.
+The project spec was appropriate for the time given, but I would love to see what a visualization of a slice of a distributed system looks like.
+I'm not advocating that future iterations of the class build this; I'd just like to see it.